top of page

 Sea Side #1

 In nineteenth century Manchester, fire was greatly feared.
-In 1808, in order to quell fears and ensure safety, the town passed a by-law which forbade outdoor burning, day and night, with a steep 300 dollar fine for violators, which is equivalent to 7,500 dollars in 2024.
-The fear citizens held towards fires was warranted as there was no organized network to put them out once they started.
-In 1828, as a first step towards fire extinguishing, the town voted to purchase its first engine, the “Eagle”, which volunteers would pull to fires with ropes.
+In 1808, in order to quell fears and ensure safety, the town passed a by-law which forbade outdoor burning, day and night, with a steep 300 dollar fine for violators, which is equivalent to over 7,900 dollars in 2026.
+The fear citizens held towards fires was warranted as there was no organized network to put them out once they started, and there existed a custom of each householder to keep leather buckets in the hall of the house in case of emergency.
+In 1828, as a first step towards organized fire extinguishing, the town voted to purchase its first engine, the “Eagle”, which volunteers would pull to fires with ropes.
 This was the beginning of the Manchester Fire Department.

-Being a firefighter was tough work during this time, especially due to the manual labor involved.
-A self-professed veteran firefighter wrote to the cricket in 1925 telling of his time working with the Torrent when he was 17 years old, describing how it took 45 men to control the brakes of the 1,000 pound machine.
+Being a firefighter was tough work during the time of the Torrent, especially due to the manual labor involved.
+Veteran firefighter George F. Leach wrote to the Manchester Cricket in 1925 (read the whole article here) telling of his time working with the hand tub starting when he was 17 years old, describing how it took 45 "good husky" men to control the brakes of the 1,000 pound machine.
 The engine had to be filled manually with buckets at first, but in 1871 a suction hose was used in order to fill it up more efficiently.

-In 1885, the building known as Seaside No. 1 was built on 10 Union Street to store the town’s new horse-drawn fire engine of that same name.
-Interestingly, the building was on the site of the Rust & Marshall fire of 1836.
-The building later became the town police station in 1891 and remained at the center of the town’s public safety until 1970, when the police moved into town hall.
-Seaside No. 1 was then preserved as a museum, and it was restored for the 350th anniversary of Manchester in 1995.
-The building today shares the evolution of the town’s firefighting and police forces through the display of historical artifacts, including the handtub “Torrent” and the “Seaside No. 2” horse-drawn steamer.
+After its retirement as a fire house, Seaside No. 1 became the town police station and remained at the center of the town’s public safety until 1970, when the police moved into the new town hall.
+Seaside No. 1 was then preserved as a museum restored for the 350th anniversary of Manchester in 1995.
+The building today shares the evolution of the town’s firefighting and police forces through the display of historical artifacts, including the hand tub “Torrent” and the “Seaside No. 2” steamer.

 bottom of page